supnate/rekit/README-2.0.md

 rekit rm action forum/fetch-topic-list
 ```

-Actuall there is nothing magic behind, Rekit just does what you need to do managually.
+Actuall there is nothing magic behind, Rekit just does what you manually need to do.
 Every Rekit command will clearly show you what it does behind.
 For example, below snapshot shows how Rekit renames an async action:

 <img src="/images/mv_async_action.png" alt="mv-async-action" />